MonolithInd/suicideCrypt/README.md

       -D : Destroy ALL detectable suicideCrypt volumes on this host.
       -u <volume, or leave blank for list> : Unmount an encrypted volume without destroying keyfile -U : unmount ALL detectable suicideCrypt volumes on this host.
-      -i : Initialise a suicideCrypt ramdisk, used to remount an exsisting sucidecrypt volume -a <container or block device to attach> : remount an existing unmounted suicideCrypt drive.
+      -i : Initialise a suicideCrypt ramdisk, used to remount an existing sucidecrypt volume -a <container or block device to attach> : remount an existing unmounted suicideCrypt drive.
       -p : default to paranoid mode in all volume creations. (see manpage for paranoid mode -r : Use /dev/random instead of /dev/urandom for all random number collection.